genglinliu/UnknownBench/README.md

 # README

-This is the repository for the paper Revisit Hallucination in the Era of Large Language Models
+This is the repository for the ACL 2024 submission

 ## Setup for running the logit experiments on LLama-2